Valence quark-stopping and gluon junction-stopping scenarios in electron-nucleus collisions at the forthcoming Electron-Ion Collider: Which one is correct?: Abstract

 \section{Abstract}

 {\bf Abstract:} In the current literature, two stopping scenarios are being discussed in the context of high-energy collisions: the valence quark scenario and the gluon or baryon junction scenario.
 In the valence quark-stopping scenario, three valence quarks each contribute one-third of the baryon number within a baryon.
 Conversely, in the gluon junction-stopping scenario, the gluon junction is responsible for carrying the entire baryon number.
 At present, there is no consensus regarding which type of stopping scenario is correct.
-Based on a multi-source thermal model, our investigation indicates that experimental data analyzed in previous and present studies suggest that the valence quark-stopping scenario is indeed accurate.
+Based on a multi-source thermal model, our investigation indicates that the experimental data analyzed in both previous and present studies suggest that the valence quark-stopping scenario is more suitable for semi-quantitative discussions in high-energy collisions.
 It is anticipated that this scenario can be further validated through electron-nucleus ($eA$) collisions at the forthcoming Electron-Ion Collider (EIC). \\ \\ {\bf Keywords:} valence quark-stopping scenario; gluon or baryon junction-stopping scenario; multi-source thermal model \\ \\ {\bf PACS Nos.:} 12.40.Ee, 13.85.Hd, 25.30.-c, 25.30.Dh \\ \\

 \parindent=15pt